INTERVIEW AND PICTURES BY MARKO SYRJÄLÄ

 EUROPEAN KISS MANIA

-In Australia you usually play some special songs like “Shandi” that were hits over here.
-In Europe and in the in Nordic countries especially, your biggest albums were probably the ones from the ’80s, starting from “Lick it Up” to “Crazy Nights”.
+In Australia, you usually play some special songs like “Shandi” which were hit songs over here.
+In Europe and the Nordic countries especially, your biggest albums were probably the ones from the ’80s, starting from “Lick it Up” to “Crazy Nights.”
 Taking this into account, perhaps you could play stuff like “Heaven’s on Fire” over there, for example?

 Good, yeah, absolutely.
 Good to know.